 The child abduction and murder that changed American justice

-On the evening of Oct.1, 1993, 12-year-old Polly Klass and two friends were having a slumber party inside her home in Petaluma, a small town outside of San Francisco.
+On the evening of Oct.1, 1993, 12-year-old Polly Klaas and two friends were having a slumber party inside her home in Petaluma, a small town outside of San Francisco.

 Her mother was asleep and her father wasn't at home, when a mentally unstable, career criminal crept into Polly's bedroom and took her.